-- Applicants can select from submitting a maximum of TWO reference letters, news articles, website links, AND/OR any other information to verify and/or confirm their application.
+- Applicants can select from submitting a maximum of TWO reference letters, news articles, website links, AND/OR any other third-party information to verify and/or confirm their application.

 - Please note a person of any gender or sexual identity is welcome to submit an application, as well as a person of any race, culture, or background.
 This includes our “straight” friends and allies.
 Sher Vancouver is an inclusive organization and strives to not turn anyone away.
-January was Filipino by descent although Sher Vancouver was originally founded as an organization for LGBTQ South Asians.
+January was Filipino and Chinese by descent although Sher Vancouver was originally founded as an organization for LGBTQ South Asians.